isabella232/dynamic-media-classic.en-1/help/application-setup.md

 ### Creating a batch set preset {#creating-a-batch-set-preset}

-Scene7 uses batch set presets to organize assets that share some common information or content into sets of images for display in viewers.
-The batch set preset recipes automatically run alongside the asset import jobs you schedule in Scene7.
+Dynamic Media Classic uses batch set presets to organize assets that share some common information or content into sets of images for display in viewers.
+The batch set preset recipes automatically run alongside the asset import jobs you schedule in Dynamic Media Classic.

 Use Batch Set Preset to create, edit, and manage your batch set presets.
 You can create as many batch set presets as necessary to cover all asset ingest jobs you require.
 There are two forms of batch set preset definitions: one for a default naming convention that you might have set up, and one for custom naming conventions that you create on the fly.